Golden Horizon

 Oct 16, 202210-day from Palma de Mallorca to Santa Cruz de la Palma, with Cartagena, Malaga, Casablanca, Las Palmas de Gran Canaria2550

-Bookings were opened in September 2020.
-However, in early-March 2021, Tradewind Voyages announced (in a press release) that the brand's inauguration (and Golden Horizon's Inaugural Cruise) is rescheduled for July 1st ("Eastern Coastal Contrasts" itinerary roundtrip from Harwich).
-The next itineraries were "Scotland East to West" (July 6, from Leith-Edinburgh), "West Coast Gems of Scotland" (Jul 15, from Greenock-Glasgow), "Maritime Cities of the Northwest" (July 21, from Greenock-Glasgow) and "Rounding the South West" (July 25, from Liverpool).
-Tradewind's cruise program from August 4 onwards remained unchanged.
+Bookings opened in September 2020.
+However, in early March 2021, Tradewind Voyages announced (via press release) that the brand’s inauguration (and Golden Horizon’s Inaugural Cruise) was rescheduled for July 1 (“Eastern Coastal Contrasts” roundtrip from Harwich).
+The next itineraries were “Scotland East to West” (July 6, from Leith-Edinburgh), “West Coast Gems of Scotland” (July 15, from Greenock-Glasgow), “Maritime Cities of the Northwest” (July 21, from Greenock-Glasgow), and “Rounding the South West” (July 25, from Liverpool).
+Tradewind’s program from August 4 onward remained unchanged.

-The "Maritime Silk Route" itineraries were replaced by "All Inclusive Dubai" (Arabian Gulf) and "Indonesian Islands Collection" series (including "A passage to Singapore" /14-day repositioning cruise from Dubai to Singapore).
-All affected bookings received 100% cash refund or 110% refund in FCC (future cruise credit).
+The “Maritime Silk Route” itineraries were replaced by “All Inclusive Dubai” (Arabian Gulf) and the “Indonesian Islands Collection” series (including “A Passage to Singapore,” a 14-day repositioning cruise from Dubai to Singapore).
+All affected bookings received a 100% cash refund or a 110% FCC (future cruise credit).

-(deployment/itinerary changes) In August 2021, Tradewind announced Golden Horizon's Caribbean 2021-2022 winter season, replacing the previously planned Australian deployment.
-The changes were due to Australia's ongoing COVID-related international travel uncertainties.
-The Australian season was replaced with homeporting in Bridgetown Barbados (November 11, 2021, through March 31, 2022) and visiting the islands St Barts, St Vincent, Mayreau/Grenadines, Grenada, Tobago, Guadeloupe, Dominica, Martinique, Jamaica, St Lucia, St Kitts.
-The Caribbean season had to end with a 15-day Transatlantic repositioning crossing from Barbados to Lisbon.
+(Deployment/itinerary changes) In August 2021, Tradewind announced Golden Horizon’s Caribbean 2021-2022 winter season, replacing the previously planned Australian deployment, due to Australia’s ongoing COVID-related international travel uncertainties.
+The Australian season was replaced with homeporting in Bridgetown, Barbados (November 11, 2021, through March 31, 2022) and visits to St Barts, St Vincent, Mayreau/Grenadines, Grenada, Tobago, Guadeloupe, Dominica, Martinique, Jamaica, St Lucia, and St Kitts.
+The Caribbean season was to end with a 15-day Transatlantic repositioning from Barbados to Lisbon.
 However, in October 2021, this program was also canceled.

 For more information see the ship’s Wiki page.